 - If you are using a hand mixer, you will have to beat the mixture for the full 20 minutes.
 In my Kitchen Aid stand mixer it only takes 7 minutes or so.
 When it gets to the top of the wire whip, I stop.
 (See pictures for reference.)
 I would not attempt this without a mixer.
 You could try whisking but it would probably take 45 minutes of constant whisking to achieve a decent volume.
 I just wouldn’t have that kind of patience or stamina.

-- I also tried making it gluten free, since we have family that has celiac disease.
+- I have also made this gluten free, since we have family that has celiac disease.
 Using an all-purpose, gluten free flour blend worked great.
 We couldn’t tell a difference.

 - Frozen strawberries work great too.
 Just thaw them well first and drain any excess juice.